PrairieLearn/PrairieLearn/doc/elements.md

 common structures associated with assessment items.
 These elements can be split into three distinct groups: **submission**, **decorative**, and **conditional**.
 Within this document, all of PrairieLearn's elements are displayed alongside links to sample elements within the example course.
+To build your own PrairieLearn element, please see [Question Element Writing](devElements.md) documentation.

 **Submission** elements act as a way to receive a response or input from the student.
 These elements are traditionally referred to as form input fields.